 Thomas C. Duffy directs the Yale Jazz Ensemble.

 What else does the Yale jazz scene have to offer?

 For a starter, auditionees who were not seated in the YJE are put in touch in order to form small ensembles of their own.
 There are many different smaller jazz groups at Yale, ranging in specialties from standards to funk to free jazz, some of which have members in the YJE, and some of which do not.
 Some say there is a student organization for every student at Yale, and it's usually difficult to find a weekend without some type of musical performance.
 Yale also attracts a wealth of professional musicians throughout the year, including Dave Brubeck, Elvin Jones, and the late Tito Puente, among others.

 How do I get involved in the Yale Jazz Ensemble?

-The Yale Bands Information meeting will be held Monday, August 26, from 9:00-10:00 PM in Room 301 Hendrie Hall.
-At this meeting, audition dates will be set up and information about audition materials will be distributed.
+The Yale Bands Information meeting will be held Sunday, August 25, from 9:00-10:00 PM in Room 301 Hendrie Hall.
+At this meeting, you can get more information about the YJE, meet current YJE members, and sign up for audition slots.
 We hope to see you there!

 How can I learn more about the YJE?

 Contact Stephanie Hubbard, the Yale Bands manager, via email at firstname.lastname@example.org or by phone at (203) 432-4111; or Thomas C. Duffy, music director, by email at email@example.com.
 Also, feel free to contact the YJE Manager with any questions you may have.

 Still have questions?

 Send an e-mail to to Alyssa Hasbrouck, Yale Jazz Ensemble Manager, with any additional questions you may have.